Ibaslogic/Ibaslogic/src/posts/2020-01-27-react-tutorial-for-beginners/react-tutorial-for-beginners.md

 Whenever you map through something, a list is created.
 React want each child in the list to have a unique key prop.
 This helps React to identify which items have changed, added or removed.

 To add this unique key prop, we will take advantage of the `id` we provided in the `TodoContainer` state.
-We can access these `id` the same way we accessed the `title`.
+We can access these `id`s the same way we accessed the `title`.

 So go ahead and update the `<li>` element in the `TodosList` component so you have: